Old Church Rooms, Park Rd, Radyr CF15 8DF

 When Christ Church opened in 1904, ‘The Mission Church’ ceased to be used for religious service and became known as ‘The Church Rooms’.

-The building remained in the ownership of the Church until it was bought by the Community Council in 1988 with the aid of a mortgage provided by Cardiff City Council and leased to the newly formed Community Association.
+The building remained in the ownership of the Church until it was bought by the Community Council in 1988 with the aid of a mortgage provided by Cardiff City Council and was managed jointly with the Radyr & Morganstown Association up until 2019.
 It was extended in 1994 by the Community Council supported by grants from the Welsh Office and the Foundation for Sports and Arts.
 In 2000 the Garth Room was restored supported by grants from the Prince’s Trust and the Welsh Church Act Funds.
+The building was furtehr extended in 2016 to provide new toilets, large meeting room and a small kitchen facility.
+It is now wholly owned and operated by the Radyr & Morganstown Council – please refer to their pages for further details.

-The pictures above shows the building from outside.
-Inside pictures can be seen on the bookings page.
+The picture above shows the building from the outside.
 If anyone has any early pictures of the Old Church Rooms, particularly as it was when used as a church, the History Society would love to hear from you.